Growth Plays

 Never forget that people are key to your digital transformation project.

-The ongoing Covid-19 crisis has forced businesses worldwide to accelerate the adoption of digital technologies by three to four years, said a McKinsey Global Survey of executives published in 2020.
-The changes have largely taken place in three main areas: interactions with customers, the supply chain and internal operations.
-Across business areas, the largest leap in digitisation – seven years – is the share of offerings that are digital in nature.
+The Covid-19 crisis forced businesses worldwide to accelerate the adoption of digital technologies by three to four years, said a McKinsey Global Survey of executives published in 2020.
+The changes largely took place in three main areas: interactions with customers, the supply chain and internal operations.
+Across business areas, the largest leap in digitisation – seven years – was the share of offerings that are digital in nature.

 Previous research has, however, shown that the success rate for digital transformations is low.
 Only 16% of respondents of a 2018 survey said that their organisations’ digital transformations have successfully improved performance and also equipped them to sustain changes in the long term.
 An additional 7% said that performance improved but those improvements were not sustained.